myntzu/Base-Apparel-Front-End-Challenge-/README.md

 # Base-Apparel-Front-End-Challenge-

-Front-end coding challenge on a fashion landing page
+Basic front-end coding challenge on a fashion landing page: written in HTML5 and CSS3.